cyruslk/Modem_clicker/logs.md

 - [ ] Important point - how do I handle the tension between legible/gibberish data coming from the minimodem program?
 Do I need to use tricks to such as RegExp (to make the experience playful~) or no?

 I guess these questions/answers will emerge during the playtesting session.

+- [ ]  Another important point is: what shoud appeat on the webpage?
+Do i still continue with this idea of webframes?